 - Regular hand and face wash; Keeping faces and hands clean may help break the cycle of reinfection and transmission

-- Insecticide control; Reducing fly and other insects populations in our homes, environment and offices can help eliminate a major source of transmission.
+- Insecticide control; Reducing fly and other insect populations in our homes, environment, and offices can help eliminate a major source of transmission.

-- No access to good drinkable water; Having a fresh or well treated water source nearby can help improve hygienic our conditions.
+- No access to good drinkable water; Having a fresh or well-treated water source nearby can help improve hygienic conditions.

 Treatment for Trachoma infection.